-This January, the Centennial Center will host the eighth annual Leadership Institute, a two-day professional conference designed to enhance the leadership skills of HWS and Geneva High School students.
-Participants will have access to a range of workshops, activities and speakers designed to develop their problem-solving skills while enhancing their understanding of community, global and entrepreneurial leadership.
+The spring semester kicked off with the eighth annual Leadership Institute, a three-day professional conference designed to enhance the leadership skills of HWS and Geneva High School students hosted by the Centennial Center.
+Participants had access to a range of workshops, activities and speakers designed to develop their problem-solving skills while enhancing their understanding of community, global and entrepreneurial leadership.

-This year, student attendees will be asked: who are you, where have you been and where are you going?
-With a focus on self-discovery in the context of leadership, participants will have the opportunity to reflect on who they are and discover who they can be.
+This year, student attendees were asked: who are you, where have you been and where are you going?
+With a focus on self-discovery in the context of leadership, participants had the opportunity to reflect on who they are and discover who they can be.

-This year’s student coordinators are Shweta Patel ’18, Niame Traore ’18 and Annie Choi ’18.
+This year’s student coordinators were Shweta Patel ’18, Niame Traore ’18 and Annie Choi ’18